 - Availability of spares

-Equipment Exchange is a trusted supplier of new and used food processing and packaging equipment, offering quality and robust units at competitive prices to domestic and international markets.
-Equipment Exchange Company offers high-efficiency refrigeration compressors for precise temperature control in large-scale food and beverage processing industries.
+Equipment Exchange is a trusted supplier of new and used food processing and refrigeration equipment, offering quality and robust units at competitive prices to domestic and international markets.
+Equipment Exchange Company offers high-efficiency used commercial refrigeration compressors for precise temperature control in large-scale food and beverage processing industries.
 Our extensive line of used and refurbished refrigeration compressors are suited to deliver maximum reliability in varied refrigerant and operating conditions for diverse food processing applications.